kinshukkush/ENDLESS-RUN/CONTRIBUTING.md

-# 🎮 Endless Runner Game - Complete Enhancement Summary
+# Contributing - Enhancement Summary

+> **Note:** This file contains the complete list of enhancements and improvements made to this Endless Runner game.

 ## ✅ What Has Been Done